Theology of Marriage

 What is the difference between divorce and an ecclesiastical decree of nullity?

 A “divorce” is a term used in the civil legal world to describe a marriage that is dissolved by the courts.
-Two people validly married, but a divorce decree is issued by a civil court and then neither person is bound to the once “civilly valid” marriage.
 Although a civil divorce gives someone the right to marry in the civil realm, it does not establish a right to marry in the eyes of the Catholic Church.
 A “decree of nullity” is a term used by the Tribunal to describe a judgement under canon law regarding a defect in the consent of the parties, typically due to the existence of inadequate intentions or capabilities, at the beginning of their marriage.
 A decree of nullity does establish a right to marry in the eyes of the Church.

-Can a divorced person remarry in the Catholic Church?
+Can a divorced person enter a new marriage in the Catholic Church?

 What is a declaration of nullity?